Matilda Lambert

 Matilda Gogo Lambert is a Nigerian actress, movie producer, model, and CEO of Tilda Goes Green Foundation.
 She made her movie debut in the film The Celebrities alongside Mike Ezuruonye.
 Her performance in the movie brought her to prominence and earned her leading roles in other Nollywood movies.

 Early life and education

 Matilda Gogo Lambert was born on 13 April and raised in Port Harcourt.
-She is from Andoni LGA, Rivers State.
-Lambert received early education at Police Children Primary School and had her secondary education at the Federal Government Girl's College, Abuloma in Port Harcourt.
-She studied at the University of Abuja for a bachelor's degree in Philosophy and later earned a master's degree in Socio-Political Philosophy from the University of Nigeria, Nsukka.
+She is from Andoni, Rivers State.
+Lambert received early education at Police Children Primary School and had her secondary education at the Federal Government Girls' College, Abuloma in Port Harcourt.
+She studied at the University of Abuja for a bachelor's degree in philosophy and later earned a master's degree in socio-political philosophy from the University of Nigeria, Nsukka.